mmsbld/LLMR/README.md

 ---

-## 🚀 A Student Project – aka. *"Why Is This Still Pre-Alpha?"*
+## 🚀 A (pre-alpha) Student Project
 Before you judge our code too harshly, please consider our humungous core development team that consists of exactly **two** people:

 👨‍💻 **Moritz Seibold** – Development, Co-Testing, Planning, Coordinating, and whatever else was necessary
 🧑‍💻 **Jan Kodweiß** – Testing, Co-Development, Planning, Coordinating, and desperately searching for missing semicolons

-We are both **Mathematics students**, and while we love spending thoughts on how generative AI might (not) influence Mathematics Ed., occasionally we still lose battles against **multivariate calculus**.
-So, instead of blaming us for missing **unit tests** or **bugs**, we kindly ask you to first take a look at [how innocent we look!](LLMR/Assets/GIFs/janMoritz.png).
-If you still feel the urge to complain after that, feel free to contact us or contribute your fixes directly.
+We are both **Mathematics students**, and while we love spending thoughts on how generative AI might (not) influence Mathematics Ed., occasionally we still lose battles against multivariate calculus.
+So, instead of laying all blame on us for missing **unit tests** or **bugs**, we kindly ask you to first take a look at [how innocent we look!](LLMR/Assets/GIFs/janMoritz.png).
+Feel free to contact us or contribute your fixes directly – we welcome feedback and suggestions for future releases.

 ---